Five potential landing spots for Raiders QB Derek Carr in 2023 originally appeared on NBC Sports Boston

 The Steelers are similar to the Saints in the sense that they haven’t found their next franchise QB since the departure of a team icon.
 For New Orleans, it was Brees, for Pittsburgh it was Ben Roethlisberger.
-Granted, Big Ben just left this past season, but rookie Kenny Pickett hasn’t done much to impress Mike Tomlin, throwing five touchdowns to nine picks thus far.
+Granted, Big Ben just left this past season, but rookie Kenny Pickett hasn’t done much to impress Mike Tomlin, throwing 7 touchdowns to 9 picks.

 Unlike the Saints, Pittsburgh does have a first-round pick that should fall somewhere in the middle of the pack.
 Would the Steelers opt for another QB in back-to-back first rounds or would they address another position instead?
 Considering they stayed in the postseason hunt until Week 17 without a legit QB is promising.

 The Commanders are similar to the Steelers in the sense that they stayed within striking distance of a playoff spot despite the carousel involving Carson Wentz and Taylor Heinicke.
 There’s no guarantee that wouldn’t occur again if Carr was on board in 2023, but we know Ron Rivera likes to do his homework in situations like this.